-Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (the functional currency), which is the Pakistan Rupee (Rs).
+Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates (the functional currency).
+The financial statements are presented in Pak Rupees, which is the Company's functional and presentation currency.